Why Hawks Nest is the perfect place for a trip to the New River Gorge

 Location, views and outdoor recreation make Hawks Nest a popular destination.

-The New River Gorge National River is an expansive 53-mile area of thrilling whitewater rapids, challenging crags and scenic hiking trails.
+The New River Gorge National Park and Preserve is an expansive 53-mile area of thrilling whitewater rapids, challenging crags and scenic hiking trails.
 With more than 1 million visitors every year, the New River Gorge is known for having some of the best outdoor recreation in West Virginia.
 Heck, you’d be hard pressed to find a better place for outdoor adventures anywhere in the United States.

 A great location close to everything